LDSSA/bootcamp/README.md

 2. Add the notebook and exercises into the directory you just created
 3. When it's ready for review, ping the person that is assigned to review your learning unit.
+4. When the reviewer finished and is happy with it, ping Sam and claim let him know it's ready to merge into master.
+5. Have a great time teaching it at the bootcamp!

 ## What is this repo?